-- Do my Year 10 results and teachers' recommendations indicate that I am likely to succeed in this subject? - Do I find this subject interesting and enjoyable? - Do I need this subject as a prerequisite or recommended subject for future options? - Will the knowledge, skills or understandings I gain be useful for my job or an aspect of my life in the future?
+- Do my Year 10 results and teachers' recommendations indicate that I am likely to succeed in this subject? - Do I find this subject interesting and enjoyable? - Do I need this subject as a prerequisite or recommended subject for future options? - Will the knowledge, skills, or understandings I gain be useful for my job or an aspect of my life in the future?

-My Core Subjects:
+My Core Subjects :

 Write some options here:

-Now write your 3 chosen core subjects in the space below.
+Now write your 3 chosen co ore subjects in the space below. .
 Circle the FLEX program if applicable.

-Religion English Mathematics The FLEX Program
+Religion English Mathematics

+The FLEX Program
-My Elective Subjects:

-Write some options here:
+My Elective Subje Write some options here: cts:

-Now write your 3 elective subject options and 2 reserve options in order of priority:
+subject options and 2 reserve op

-1 2 3 Reserve 1 Reserve 2
+1 2 3

+Reserve 1 Reserve 2